Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part2ScaleYourApplication/README.md

 ## Add Application Gateway Ingress Controller
 The Application Gateway Ingress Controller (AGIC) is a Kubernetes application, which makes it possible for Azure Kubernetes Service (AKS) customers to leverage Azure's native Application Gateway L7 load-balancer to expose cloud software to the Internet.
 AGIC monitors the Kubernetes cluster it is hosted on and continuously updates an Application Gateway, so that selected services are exposed to the Internet

-AGIC helps eliminate the need to have another load balancer/public IP in front of the AKS cluster and avoids multiple hops in your datapath before requests reach the AKS cluster.
+AGIC helps eliminate the need to have another load balancer/public IP in front of the AKS cluster and avoids multiple hops in your data path before requests reach the AKS cluster.
 Application Gateway talks to pods using their private IP directly and does not require NodePort or KubeProxy services.
 This also brings better performance to your deployments.

 ## Deploy a new Application Gateway
 1. Create a Public IP for Application Gateway by running the following:
 ```
 az network public-ip create --name $PUBLIC_IP_NAME --resource-group $RESOURCE_GROUP_NAME --allocation-method Static --sku Standard
 ```

-2. Create a Virtual Network(Vnet) for Application Gateway by running the following:
+2. Create a Virtual Network (VNet) for Application Gateway by running the following:
 ```
 az network vnet create --name $VNET_NAME --resource-group $RESOURCE_GROUP_NAME --address-prefix 11.0.0.0/8 --subnet-name $SUBNET_NAME --subnet-prefix 11.1.0.0/16
 ```